 Terms of use: Peeling back the layers of the dark web

-How is the clear net different from the dark net?
+What differentiates the clear net from the dark net?
 Where does the dark web fit in?
-How did it all begin?
-Take a look
+And how did it all begin?
+Take a look.

 Data scientists like to describe the vast expanse of the world wide web as a large iceberg.
 The surface web or clear net is the visible tip and consists of easily accessible sites indexed by search engines such as Google and Bing.
 This makes up about 4% of the content on the internet.